 Second to posts about my History with Tesco this is the most read post.
 So we glean from that, that many people receive items that they did not request!
 However, typically these are not unsolicited goods.
 NONE of the comments from people believing/hoping that they have received unsolicited goods so far, relate to true unsolicited goods other than one regarding items from Estonia!

-So I stopped all comments to this post because well over a hundred comments and only one was truly about unsolicited goods and they were goods from abroad!
+Well over a hundred comments and only has been truly about unsolicited goods and they were goods from abroad!
 The answers to your queries are in this post, the links and comments, your story will be there.
-If you know the sender or can easily find out then it is up to you to take the risk of keeping the goods or notifying them.

 Most people are familiar with the Unsolicited Goods and Services Act 1971.
 Unsolicited goods are also covered in the newer regulations The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 which say you have a right to keep goods delivered to you that you didn’t request.
 Specifically, from the legislation: